gussow/seeker/README.md

 ![Seeker](seeker.png)
 Seeker is a python library for discriminating between bacterial and phage genomes.
-Seeker is based on an LSTM machine-learning model and does not rely on a reference genome, genomic alignment or any direct genome comparison.
+Seeker is based on an LSTM deep-learning models and does not rely on a reference genome, genomic alignment or any direct genome comparison.

 ## Overview
 This file describes a python package that implements Seeker, an alignment-free discrimination between Bacterial vs. phages DNA sequences, based on a deep learning framework [1].
-This package can call classifiers that were trained with (a) either Python Keras LSTM with embedding layer, or (b) Matlab trained LSTM (no embedding) which was converted to a Keras model.
+This package can call classifiers that were trained with (a) either Python Keras LSTM with embedding layer, or (b) Matlab trained LSTM with a sequence imput layer, which was converted to a Keras model.

 If you have any trouble installing or using Seeker, please let us know by opening an issue on GitHub or emailing us (either ayal.gussow@gmail.com or noamaus@gmail.com).